-Hand sanitizer and disinfectant wipes will be provided to each school.
-Hand sanitizer will be placed in all classrooms that do not have available water/soap for hygiene purposes.
+Hand sanitizer and disinfectant wipes are widely available at each branch.
+Hand sanitizer is available in all classrooms that do not have available soap and water for proper hand hygiene purposes.
 While the sharing of equipment is discouraged, where equipment must be used by more than one student, disinfectant wipes will be made available.